 - you’re treated badly for any reason connected to your maternity leave

 You could also have experienced maternity discrimination if you’ve been treated badly at least partly because you’re pregnant or on maternity leave.
-Contact your nearest Citizens Advice if you think your employer has discriminated against you.
+You should check if it's discrimination if you think your employer has discriminated against you.

 If you’re made redundant on maternity leave